 \subsection{Discovery and rediscovery of novel synergistic drug combinations}

 In Figure \ref{fig:remaining_top_combos}, we plot the Bliss synergy dose-response matrices for the 12 most synergistic drug combinations (from $\sim$150 tested) with Alfacalcidol and Crizotinib achieving a max Bliss score above 90.
 Of note, we rapidly discover drug combinations with similar mechanisms and efficacy to those already in clinical trials.
 Namely, within the first SMO search round we found: (a.)
 Alisertib \& Pazopanib, and (b.)
 Flumatinib \& Mitoxantrone.
-Compared to the former combination, in the latter combination neither drug requires a high dose of 50 $\mu$M to achieve the maximum Bliss synergy score.
+The concentration intervals for the drugs used in both drug combinations that show synergy as determined from the Bliss matrices in Figure \ref{fig:combo_exemplars} are in range of therapeutically relevant plasma concentrations \cite{shah2019phase, serononovantrone}, or as observed in \textit{in vivo} animal experiments (Flumatinib) \cite{zhao2014flumatinib}.

-We plot the Bliss synergy matrices in Figure \ref{fig:combo_exemplars}.
 Pazopanib inhibits angiogenesis through targeting a range of kinases including vascular endothelial growth factor receptor (VEGFR), platelet-derived growth factor receptor (PDGFR), c-KIT and fibroblast growth factor receptors (FGFR); in contrast Alisertib is a highly selective inhibitor of mitotic Aurora A kinase.
 Synergism between the two agents is hypothesised to be linked to the observation that mitosis-targeting agents also demonstrate antiangiogenic effects.
 In an independent study, the combination of Alisertib \& Pazopanib has successfully completed phase 1b clinical trials for advanced solid tumours \cite{shah2019phase}.
 The combination of Flumatinib and Mitoxantrone appears to be linked to a similar mechanism, but does not seem to have been studied in the biomedical literature.
 Whilst Flumatinib is a tyrosine kinase inhibitor targeting Bcr-Abl, PDGFR and c-KIT, Mitoxantrone is a Type II topoisomerase inhibitor.